Visit Hyundai in your country/region

 The goal of plastic-free rivers

-I met Lathifha in the east of the city, at the Bekasi River.
+I met Lathifah in the east of the city, at the Bekasi River.
 Straight away, I was impressed by her commitment, expertise and infectious positivity.
-As our first stop, Lathifha had arranged for us to assist aboard the Sea Hamster waste removal boat.
+As our first stop, Lathifah had arranged for us to assist aboard the Sea Hamster waste removal boat.
 The vessel and crew are part of a collaboration between Waste4Change and the local authorities.
 Under hot, tropical conditions, we made our way up and down the river, retrieving waste.
 The amount of collected waste was staggering.
 There were heaps of plastic debris in every form: plastic bags, wrappers, cups, drink and shampoo bottles, flip-flops, styrofoam, broken toys, and whole floating islands of trash.
 As impressive as it was, this collection was just a drop in the (plastic-filled) ocean.
 Yet, despite the seemingly endless flow of plastic waste, the crews were out there every day doing their best to make a change.

 A waste collection boat on a river